 Automating personalized follow-ups: The right message at the right time so no opportunity slips through the cracks.

 Real estate agents need simple, reliable systems to track hundreds of small business expenses throughout the year.
-The goal is to keep records organized so tax prep is easier and deductions are accurate.
+The goal is to keep records organized so tax preparation is easier and deductions are accurate.
+Here is how to set that up from day one.

 Use one business account for all income and expenses